LorenzoGiannuzzo/BESS-Optimization/README.md

 - `--technology <BESS_technology>`: Defines the technology type of the Battery Energy Storage System (e.g., "Li-ion" for Lithium-ion).
 - `--size <BESS_size_in_kWh>`: Specifies the size of the Battery Energy Storage System in kilowatt-hours (kWh).
 - `--power <BESS_nominal_power_in_kW>`: Specifies the nominal power of the Battery Energy Storage System in kW.
+-
 - `--soc <SoC_at_step_0>`: Specifies the initial state of charge of the Battery Energy Storage System in %.
 - `--dod <Depth_of_Discharge>`: Specifies the range of SoC in %.
-- `--minimize_C <Boolean>`: Parameter that requires no values.
-Default values is FALSE, is it's in command line, it's set to be True.
-If TRUE, it changes the optimization problem maximizing revenues and minimizing C-rate
-- `--PV <Peak_power_in_kW>`: Define the peak power of the PV plants connected to the BESS.
+- `--PV_power <Peak_power_in_kW>`: Define the peak power of the PV plants connected to the BESS.
 Default values is 0 kW.
+- `--POD_power <POD_power_in_kW>`: Define the power of the POD that is responsible for energy exchanges between the system and the electrical grid.
+Default values is 100 kW.
+- `--n_cycles <number_of_cycles>`: Define the number of cycles the battery already sustained before the optimization.
+Default value is 0.

 ### Output: